 Another favourite of mine is Brave, Not Perfect.
 This book is another career-focused book that looks at the difficulties women face in the workplace.
 It is common knowledge that a woman will only apply for a job if she fits 95% of the criteria for the role, whereas a man will apply if he only fulfils 60%.
 Women are constantly striving for perfection when really we just need to be brave and put ourselves out there.
 We don’t need to be more like man – I hate that phrase! – we just need to trust ourselves.

 I don’t know what it is about this book but it’s a really great read.
 I probably only implemented about 10% of the things she said to do but the message was strong and enjoyable.
 I do love declutter, so this was definitely a must-read for me at some point in my life.

 Cait realised that she had an unhealthy dependence on shopping so challenged herself to not shop for two years.
 Yes, two years!
 She did it.
 Even when times were tough and she was desperate to buy things here and there she stopped herself and she learnt a lot about consumerism, her desires and how our minds work when it comes to shopping for the sake of feeling good about ourselves.

-I wax lyrical about this book but it truly changed my life – yes, how cheesy is that!
-I started multiple side-hustles, embraced my multi-hyphenate status and this year has been the best year of my life because of it.
+I wax lyrical about this book but it truly changed my life – yes, how cheesy is that?
+I started multiple side hustles, and embraced my multi-hyphenate status and this year has been the best year of my life because of it.
 If you haven’t read this book yet – do it!!

 But there we have it, seven self-development books to read to solve any issue.